Brabalawuka/bandlab_assignment_feed/readme.md

 ## ER Diagram

-- A composite sorting key is used to sort the posts.
+- A composite sorting key is used to sort the posts as the cursor.
 The key is a combination of comment count, last comment time and part of post Id.
 This ensures no duplicated sorting key.
 - Composite Key Structure 12 Bytes:
-  - 0-4 bytes: commentCount (uint32, 4.1Billion Comments)
+  - 1-4 bytes: commentCount (uint32, 3.1Billion comments)
   - 5-8 bytes: lastCommentAt (unix timestamp, till 2109)
   - 9-12 bytes: first 4 bytes of PostId (unix timestamp, till 2109)
  Encode as Base64 string
+- Storage of image using **path** instead of **url** as the URL should be dynamically generated due to possible change of CDN domain name.

 ![ER](readme/er.jpeg#center)